rekola/nanoclj/README.md

 - Metadata reader macro, Threading macros (->, -->, some-> and some->>)
 - Homogenous vectors (vector-of)
 - Pre and post conditions for functions
-- Readers, Writers, spit and slurp do not accept options such as :encoding or :append
+- Readers and Writers do not accept options such as :encoding or :append
-- spit and slurp do not accept Writers or Readers
 - Associative destructuring
 - `*print-length*`, `*print-level*`, `*file*`, `*flush-on-newline*`, `*clojure-version*`, `*load-tests*`, `*print-meta*`
 - Missing core functions and macros